HedonisticOpportunist/impossible_testing_enigmas/README.md

 # Impossible Testing Enigmas

-Backend and frontend tests for two free applications.
+Backend and frontend tests for two publicly available applications.

 Please navigate to the respective folders for the documentation and related materials.